Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 Tired woman at laptop with kids playing on sofa in the background

-• Worry about doing the “wrong” or “bad” thing
+• Worry about doing the “wrong” thing or being “bad

 • Take on the burden of responsibility in your relationships